Are You Doing Kegels Wrong? 8 Kegel Mistakes and Tips to Improve

-Research shows that 50% of women are unable to complete a correct Kegel contraction using written or verbal instructions alone.
+Research presented in the book The Treatment of the Postmenopausal Woman says that it has been shown that up to 40% of women who received verbal instructions were unable to perform Kegel contractions sufficiently.
 So, to help you get the most out of every Kegel, we’ve created a list of the most common Kegel mistakes and the simple solutions to help you avoid them.

 2) Incorrect Form

 Another common mistake is to bear down or strain the pelvic floor as if having a bowel movement.
-This is not only incorrect, it can also increase abdominal pressure and risks damaging your pelvic floor muscles—the opposite of what you want.
-Make sure you’re contracting inwards and upwards—it should feel similar to the sensation of stopping urination mid-stream or holding in gas.
+This is not only incorrect, but it can also increase abdominal pressure and the risk of damaging your pelvic floor muscles—the opposite of what you want.
+Make sure you’re contracting inwards and upwards—it should feel similar to the sensation of stopping urination midstream or holding in gas.

 3) No Variety